+The right mix between science and art is the secret to success in careers in architecture, landscape architecture, and urban planning.
 A good way to capture the attention of the admissions committee in the College of Architecture and Planning is to complete a rigorous college-preparatory curriculum while in high school.
 This typically means four years of English, four years of academic math, three years of lab science, two or three years of social sciences, and speech.

-As for electives, consider courses in keyboard and graphic skills, and in computers, too.
+As for electives, consider courses in 3D digital modeling art, and graphic skills, and in computers, too.
 Know that while computer-aided drafting is a great skill to have, it’s not essential, and what the college encourages more strongly is experience in hand drawing and sketching.

-Consider coming to Ball State while you’re still in high school, for the CAP High School Summer Workshop.
-It allows qualified high school juniors and seniors to explore the professions of architecture, landscape architecture, urban planning, and environmental design in a special two-week summer program at Ball State.
+Consider coming to Ball State while you’re still in high school, for the DesignWorks Summer Studio.
+It allows qualified high school juniors to explore the professions of architecture, landscape architecture, urban planning, and environmental design in a special two-week summer program at Ball State.

-Copyright © 2013 Ball State University 2000 W. University Ave.
+Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241